jundalisay/spblist/content/en/research/sarkar/katha/chapter-10c.md

 Soon Baba instructed the bodiless soul to go to the planet Venus.

+{{< l a="Baba" >}}
-“Is there any life form on Venus?” asked Baba.
+Is there any life form on Venus?
+{{< /l >}}

 “Yes, but it is very different from ours.
 They are highly developed spiritually.
 Their complexion is somewhat reddish.
 Even the most ordinary life form here is more advanced than the spiritually advanced people of the earth”.

 Baba then recalled him back to earth and directed him to a Himalayan cave, where a yogii conversed with Baba through the bodiless soul.
 Baba also sent him on missions to Washington D.C. and Moscow.